 Discover the social and environmental complexities of Bolivia, a country that recognizes the “rights of Mother Earth” but remains dependent on natural resource extraction.

 Key Topics of Study

-- How is climate change impacting regions differently?
-How are people adapting to these changes?
+How climate change is impacting regions differently and how people are adapting to these changes

-- What are the appropriate roles of government, business, social movements, and individuals in addressing this multifaceted crisis?
+The appropriate roles of government, business, social movements, and individuals in addressing this multifaceted crisis

-- Which technologies and traditional forms of local knowledge can realistically meet humanity’s need for energy in a sustainable way?
+The technologies and traditional forms of local knowledge that can realistically meet humanity’s need for energy in a sustainable way

-- What are the economic interests and institutional arrangements that prevent us from more effectively addressing the climate crisis?
+The economic interests and institutional arrangements that prevent us from more effectively addressing the climate crisis

 Please visit the SIT Study Abroad website for details on the program courses (including syllabi), program sites, and housing.